mpaskevi/phd/EDCI614/Assignments/conference-proposal.md

 Educators who have surveyed the literature on the history of open education (Hendricks, 2017; Morgan, 2016) have found that early conceptions of open education were primarily focused on creating student-centred learning environments in K-12 (Cuban, 2004) or more specifically "autonomy and interdependence; freedom and responsibility; democracy and participation" (Paquette, 2005, *trans.*).
 Morgan notes that there are distinct similarities between what Paquette advocated as far back as 1979 and that to which open educators currently aspire, such as: student choice and autonomy, connectedness, access, and student voice to name a few.

+#### Cape Town Open Education Declaration

+In 2007 a small group of open educators met in Cape Town, South Africa and published the *Cape Town Open Education Declaration* which provides a clear description of their vision of the potential of open education as enabled by openly licensed materials.
+They wrote:

+>The expanding global collection of open educational resources has created fertile ground for this effort.
+These resources include openly licensed course materials, lesson plans, textbooks, games, software and other materials that support teaching and learning.
+They contribute to making education more accessible, especially where money for learning materials is scarce.
+They also nourish the kind of participatory culture of learning, creating, sharing and cooperation that rapidly changing knowledge societies need.

 ### Modern Conceptions
 - Open Education practices (Cronin & MacLaren, 2018, Paskevicius, 2017)